 # for wighted first feature list (from first feature selection strategy, list of wights/scores) # and wighted second feature list (from second feature selection strategy, list of wights/scores) from scipy.stats import pearsonr def pearson_correlation(wighted_first_feature_list, wighted_second_feature_list): correlation_score, p_value = pearsonr(wighted_first_feature_list, wighted_second_feature_list) return correlation_score

 It should come as no surprise that there is no clear winner in this contest.
 Moreover, if you try to compute several stability measures you might find the results unstable.
 This means you might get different values of stability scores, which may actually confuse you more than help you decide the best feature set to eventually select.
 So, like any other machine learning problem, it takes some experience, judgement, and common sense.

 It might be common to get the following graph when plotting different feature selection strategies (X-axis) and score (Y-axis) of model performance versus stability.

 In this case, when you try to make the final decision before going to production with your models try to involve more people from the business side in the conversation to understand the implications of this tradeoff.

 Doing feature selection right is no easy task by itself.
 Adding the dimension of feature stability on top of it doesn’t make it any easier.
-However, it is worth paying attention not only to the different types of feature selection strategies that provide the best model score, but also the features that have a strong stability score.
+However, it is worth paying attention not only to the different types of strategies that provide the best model score, but also the features that have a strong stability score.
 I’ve seen more than one project that performs monitoring of post-prediction processes to evaluate how the features that got selected perform over a long period of time.
 Adding process stability measurements over time might shed more light big picture and give a better feedback loop to perform a better feature selection on your next iteration.